supaphly2008/trading_bot/README.md

 - You can set the parameter when initializing the bot object.
 - The bot trades on Binance platform.
 - Make sure you have sufficient amount of money to start trading.
-- The app the build with Node.js
+- The app is built with Node.js

 #### Environment Variables
 - Create a `.env` file in root directory.